 Washing our face is the most basic thing that we do daily.
 Without even realizing it, this simple task might be the first-ever skincare routine that we developed at a young age.
 That being said, face-washing is something that we should not overlook since it is considered one of the most fundamental steps in our skincare ritual.
 Even though it seems pretty straightforward, there are a lot of questions asked regarding this particular subject, such as "am I washing my face too frequently?", "Does water temperature matter?" as well as "Which cleanser should I use?".
 No matter how easy washing our face is, a proper method and products are needed to maintain healthy skin.

-First off, why do we need to wash our face?
+Do we need to wash our face?

 Our face is exposed to pollution, sun exposure, and other external aggressors throughout the day.
-Not to mention SPF, makeup, sebum and sweat that cover our face.
+Not to mention SPF, makeup, yesterday's moisturiser, sebum and sweat that cover our face.
 Now, imagine the accumulation of unwanted debris that can clog our pores during the day.
 Sounds terrible, right?
 Even at night, when all we do sleeping, there can be bacteria and dead skin cells build-up.
 These can cause numerous skin issues such as acne flare-ups, irritation, premature ageing, etc. That's why washing our face is necessary.
 We all know how refreshing washing our face can be, especially in the morning, as it helps us feeling more awake.
 However, that is not the primary purpose of face-washing.
-What's more important is getting rid of dirt, sebum and other impurities on our skin; and preparing our face as a clean canvas for the next skincare regime, so other products can penetrate our skin better and work their magic much more efficiently.
+What's more important is getting rid of dirt, sebum and other impurities on our skin; and preparing our face as a clean canvas for the next skincare regime, so other products can work their magic much more efficiently.

 How often should we wash our face?